zatoichi-labs/plasma-cash-vyper/README.md

 Rootchain are allowed to traded according to the rules in the smart contract that governs the Plasma system.

-There are two parameters in the Plasma Cash system; the "Plasma Sync Period", which corresponds to the period of time within which a single block should be published, and the "Plasma Exit Period", which corresponds to the period of time in which challenges to an exit can be processed before a Token can be withdrawn from the Rootchain contract.
+There is one parameter in the Plasma Cash system: the "Plasma Exit Period", which corresponds to the period of time in which challenges to an exit can be processed before a Token can be withdrawn from the Rootchain contract.

 ---